smseerat/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition_06.md

     - Resource group: Select **fabmedical-[DeploymentId]** resource group.
     - Migration service name:  Enter the name as **`fabmedical[DeploymentId]`**.
 You can get the DeploymentId from environment details tab
-    - Location: **Choose the Azure Region used for the Resource Group**.
+    - Location: **Choose the same Azure Region used for the Resource Group**.

     ![The screenshot shows the Create Migration Service Basics tab with all values entered.](media/dms-basic.png "Create Migration Basics Tab")